JaimeLeoz/w3-database-project/README.md

 ## TO DO's

-1. Explore the data and write down what you have found
+1. Explore the data and write down what you have found ( hacer eda, y limpieza)
    - you can use: `df.describe()`, `df["column"]`, etc.
-1. Clean the data (you can get rid of columns that doesn't give information)
+1. Clean the data (you can get rid of columns that doesn't give information) 1.2 piensa como  juntaras las tablas ya que puedes subirlas a capon de csv a sql con python - es lo mas adecuado despues al hacer ERD , podemos decidir que conexiones entre tablas hacer y de ahi ya nos pillas las foreing keys.
+Pero hay que ir con cuidado para que nos pille bien las primary keys
+1.3

-1. Build your databse
+2. Build your databse
+3.
-1. Write at least 10 queries including: join, groupby, orderby, where, subqueries….that you think will be useful to get interesting insights from the data.**(SELECT* FROM TABLE_NAME doesn't count...)**
+4 Write at least 5-6 queries including: join, groupby, orderby, where, subqueries….that you think will be useful to get interesting insights from the data.**(SELECT* FROM TABLE_NAME doesn't count...)**

+CREA EL README Y MINI POWERPOINT

+alter table -

 + Bonus: Get creative!!!
 Create totally new tables or enrich the csv files with new data (found on the internet or even made up) that makes your database more valuable.